linnykoleh/Spring/Notes.md

 - **Weaving** -  linking aspects with other application types or objects to create an advised object.
     This can be done at compile time (using the AspectJ compiler, for example), load time, or at runtime.
     Spring AOP, like other pure Java AOP frameworks, performs weaving at runtime.
+	- **Compile time weaving** <br/>
+	  Byte code of classes is modified at compilation time at selected join points to execute advice code.
+The AspectJ compiler uses compile time weaving.
+    - **Load time weaving**  <br/>
+      Byte code of classes is modified at class loading time when the application is run.
+    - **Runtime weaving**  <br/>
+      Proxy objects are created at runtime when the application is run.
+The proxy objects are used instead of the original objects and divert method invocations to advice code.
+      **Spring AOP uses runtime weaving exclusively**

 ![alt text](images/core_spring_in_detail/Screenshot_8.png "Screenshot_8")